About Dr. Brittany Sievers

 Training and Professional Background

-My clinical work has been shaped by experience in residential and outpatient treatment programs, college counseling centers, group practice, and the Veterans Health Administration in Illinois.
-Across these settings, I’ve worked with individuals and couples navigating trauma, substance use, and emotionally complex relationship dynamics.
+My clinical and leadership experience has been shaped by residential and outpatient treatment programs, university counseling centers, group practice, trauma-focused fellowship training, and the Veterans Health Administration in Illinois.
+Across these settings, I’ve worked with individuals and couples carrying the impact of domestic violence, sexual assault, abusive or chaotic childhoods, substance use, chronic depression, suicidality, anger, complex mental health diagnoses, and the coping patterns people develop around painful histories.

 I began clinical training in 2015 and have continued to deepen my work in couples therapy, trauma treatment, and substance use intervention.
-This experience allows me to stay steady in high-intensity emotional work while helping clients make meaningful, lasting changes.
+This background helps me stay grounded in emotionally intense work while helping clients make meaningful, lasting changes.

 The Details